Lethal injection: Implementation

 Texas adopted the new method of execution, switching from electrocution.

 On December 7, 1982, Texas became the first U.S. state or territory in the world to use lethal injection to carry out capital punishment, for the execution of Charles Brooks, Jr.

-The People's Republic of China began using it in 1997, Guatemala in 1996, the Philippines in 1999, Thailand in 2003, and Taiwan in 2005.
-Vietnam first used this method in 2013.
-The Philippines abolished the death penalty in 2006, with their last execution being in 2000.
+China began using it in 1997, Guatemala in 1996, the Philippines in 1999, Thailand in 2003, Taiwan in 2005, and Vietnam first used this method in 2013.
+The Philippines abolished the death penalty in 2006, with their last execution being that of Alex Bartolome in January 2000.
 All seven executions made from 1999 to 2000 were carried out using lethal injection.
 Guatemalan law still allows for the death penalty and lethal injection is the sole method allowed, but none have been carried out since 2000 when the country televised the live double executions of Amílcar Cetino Pérez and Tomás Cerrate Hernández.

-The export of drugs to be used for lethal injection was banned by the European Union (EU) in 2011, together with other items under the EU Torture Regulation.
-Since then, pentobarbital followed thiopental in the European Union's ban.

 Complications of executions and cessation of supply of lethal injection drugs

-By early 2014, a number of botched executions involving lethal injection, and a rising shortage of suitable drugs, had some U.S. states reconsidering lethal injection as a form of execution.
-Tennessee, which had previously offered inmates a choice between lethal injection and the electric chair, passed a law in May 2014 which gave the state the option to use the electric chair if lethal injection drugs were either unavailable or declared unconstitutional.
+By early 2014, a number of botched executions involving lethal injection and a rising shortage of suitable drugs had some U.S. states reconsidering lethal injection as a form of execution.
+Tennessee, which had previously offered inmates a choice between lethal injection and the electric chair, passed a law in May 2014 that gave the state the option to use the electric chair if lethal injection drugs were either unavailable or declared unconstitutional.
 At the same time, Wyoming and Utah were considering the use of execution by firing squad in addition to other existing execution methods.

 In 2016, Pfizer joined over 20 American and European pharmaceutical manufacturers that had previously blocked the sale of their drugs for use in lethal injections, effectively closing the open market for FDA-approved manufacturers for any potential lethal execution drug.
 In the execution of Carey Dean Moore on August 14, 2018, the State of Nebraska used a novel drug cocktail comprising diazepam, fentanyl, cisatracurium, and potassium chloride, over the strong objections of the German pharmaceutical company Fresenius Kabi.

 Potassium acetate had been incorrectly used in place of potassium chloride in Oklahoma in January 2015 for the execution of Charles Frederick Warner.
 In August 2017, the State of Florida first used the drug in the execution of Mark James Asay using a combination of etomidate, rocuronium bromide, and potassium acetate as part of a new protocol.